 For the purpose of enabling a Warden’s Court the more effectually to exercise the jurisdiction and powers conferred upon it by this Act, and to enforce obedience to its judgments and orders, and to punish disobedience thereof, it is hereby declared that, in so far as no sufficient provision in that behalf is elsewhere contained in this Act, the court and the warden shall. be deemed to have and may exercise all the powers of the Supreme Court or a Judge thereof.

-[Section 97 amended by No. 66 of 1954 s.
+[Section 97 amended: No. 66 of 1954 s.
 29.]

 98. Orders may be enforced by commitment